simalexan/api-lambda-stripe-charge/README.md

 1. Create a Stripe account
 2. Get your Stripe API Keys (both public and secret)
-3. Store your Stripe Secret Key into AWS SSM as a SecureString by running the following, but be sure to replace the `lambda-stripe-charge` with your preferred SSM prefix (though it can be just `lambda-stripe-charge`):
+3. Store your Stripe Secret Key into AWS SSM as a SecureString by running the following, but be sure to replace the `lambda-stripe-charge/stripe-secret-key` with your preferred SSM Parameter Path (though it can be just `lambda-stripe-charge/stripe-secret-key`):

 ```ssh
 aws ssm put-parameter --name /lambda-stripe-charge/stripe-secret-key --value YOUR_STRIPE_SECURE_KEY --type SecureString --overwrite